+- Ensure the ash-pan is in place.

-- Ensure all air inlets are fully open - Construct a pile of kindling in the middle of the grate using approximately 1kg of kindling wood - Light with a single chemical firelighter - Partially shut the door but leaving it cracked open slightly - After about 5 minutes or when the fire is well established, shut the door - After a further 3-5 minutes as the fire starts to die, add a further three larger pieces of wood weighing approx 1kg. - Once theses logs are alight, and after about 7 minutes or so, a normal load of 3 logs weighing approximately 1.5kgs in total can be added - Once this load is burning well, the Primary and Secondary vents can be altered according to your required burn rate and chimney draw strength..
+- Ensure all air inlets are fully open

+- Construct a pile of kindling in the middle of the grate using approximately 1kg of kindling wood

+- Light with a single chemical firelighter

+- Partially shut the door but leaving it cracked open slightly

+- After about 5 minutes or when the fire is well established, shut the door - After a further 3-5 minutes as the fire starts to die, add a further three larger pieces of wood weighing approx - Once theses logs are alight, and after about 7 minutes or so, a normal load of 3 logs weighing approximately 1... - Once this load is burning well, the Primary air vents can be closed, with the Secondary and Tertiary vents left open